ThuYammT/Final-Project/README.md

 - Product management: Add, edit, delete, and view details of products.
 - Customer management: Add, edit, and delete customers.
 - Orders management: Place orders, view, edit order quantities, and delete orders.
+- Cart and Checkout: Users can add items to the cart, adjust quantities, and complete purchases.
+Orders are assigned a random Order ID and are linked to existing customers.
 - User-friendly dashboard with navigation between products, customers, and orders.

 ### Features: